 Many of our children join our school without the opportunities/experiences of their peers nationally, and with lower Communication & Language skills.
 We create exciting, activity and language-rich environments with 'Every Child a Talker' trained staff to accelerate language learning, and to give children access to a wide range of resources and equipment they have not experienced previously.

-Kilburn is a large village within a mainly White town, and our children are supported to be able to take their place in a multicultural, outward looking world, through our direct and indirect teaching, including half-termly learning themes such as 'Rio de Vida', 'Bright Lights, Big City', and 'Land Ahoy'.
+Kilburn is a large village within a mainly White town, and our children are supported to be able to take their place in a multicultural, outward looking world, through our direct and indirect teaching, including half-termly learning themes such as 'From Kilburn to Kenya.. where would you prefer to live?'; 'Bright Lights, Big City'; 'Land Ahoy!' and assembly themes such as 'Black History Month'.

-Our half termly curriculum themes are based on the 'Cornerstones: Imaginative Learning projects' titles, integrating learning for Science, History, Geography, Art and Design Technology, but we integrate our own schemes of work/learning for Maths, English, PSHE, PE, RE, Computing and Music.
-Each cross-curricular theme begins with a 'Memorable Experience' to enthuse and 'Engage' our learners e.g. 'Towers, Turrets and Tunnels' = a visit to Warwick Castle, and the theme then moves through 'Develop' and 'Innovate' learning, before finishing with an 'Express' section where children are able to apply all of their learning from the project, to create an experience for parents to see/join in with e.g. displays, picnics, galleries, demonstrations.
+We have developed the themes in the 'Cornerstones: Imaginative Learning projects' titles into our own half termly 'Question based Learning Projects'.
+We use some of the ideas from Cornerstones to integrate learning for Science, History, Geography, Art and Design Technology, but we then deepen and extend this learning and also integrate our own schemes of work/learning for Maths, English, PSHE, RSHE, PE & Sports, RE, Computing, Music and Mental Health.
+Each of our cross-curricular themes include a 'Memorable Experience' to enthuse and 'Engage' our learners e.g. 'What makes a Magnificent Monarch?' = a visit to Warwick Castle, and the theme then moves through 'Develop' and 'Innovate' learning, before finishing with an 'Express' section where children are able to apply all of their learning from the project, to create an experience for parents to see/join in with e.g. displays, picnics, galleries, demonstrations.

 Our Curriculum Intent is full delivery of all statutory Early Years and National Curriculum learning objectives, with progressive learning building on previous learning, and with additional opportunities to learn new vocabulary, have Memorable/Cultural Capital/Extra-Curricular experiences, and learn/remember lots of 'Interesting Facts' or 'Sticky Knowledge' that will stay with the children as they grow older.